McMainsLiam/GatsbyWordpressTest/README.md

 * Rejoice
   - For more information on the source plugin, check out the [gatsby-source-wordpress](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-source-wordpress) repository page
   - File any [issues here](https://github.com/GatsbyCentral/gatsby-starter-wordpress/issues)
+* When ready, run `gatsby develop` to run the development server to test out the site.

+## WordPress Credentials
+* The default URL under `gatsby-config.js` points to a digital ocean server running WordPress at `138.68.237.156`.
+* The project is currently running under Liam McMains' personal Digital Ocean account.
+Please contact him at lmcmains@codeauthority.com or liam@mcmains.net if you need access to the project.
+* Otherwise, you can spin up your own droplet by clicking `Create` on Digital Ocean, going to `Marketplace`, and selecting the WordPress image.

 ### Known Limitations